zaryabdev/stock-balance/Notes.md

 # Critical Issues :

-- Current worth is not 0 even all stok is at 0
+- Current worth is not 0 even all stock is at 0
   - Total Worth is 0 but stock is still available
 - Double ID gerations ( Add & Delete both )